Thursday, May 28, 2020

 No, DSO concertgoers, that did not deserve applause at the end of the second movement.
 Third movement is by the modern book, so good there.
 In fact, if anything ... it's almost rushed, and has a feeling of that after the slow second movement.
 Fourth movement, again, crisp, and again, even to the fast end.
 But ... that second movement ... no. And again, it's not just that it's slow; it stands out like a sore thumb against the third and fourth movements.

-Compare that to the master in the period instruments (when appropriate) groups, John Eliot Gardiner and the Orchestre Revolutionnaire et Romantique.
+Compare all of that to the master in the period instruments (when appropriate) groups, John Eliot Gardiner and the Orchestre Revolutionnaire et Romantique.

 Hear the difference?
 Compare and contrast the finales, too.
 Gardiner actually starts slower, but that gives him more room to play.